OS2World/DEV-UTIL-cmake/Help/prop_tgt/AUTOMOC_PATH_PREFIX.rst

 Reproducible builds
 ^^^^^^^^^^^^^^^^^^^

-For reproducible builds is is recommended to keep headers that are ``moc`` compiled in one of the target
+For reproducible builds it is recommended to keep headers that are ``moc`` compiled in one of the target
 :command:`include directories <target_include_directories>` and set
 :prop_tgt:`AUTOMOC_PATH_PREFIX` to ``ON``.
 This ensures that: